-- = Average Gross Weight is based on domestic waste studies (which vary subject to locality and waste-type).
-Expect greater weight for wet or compacted waste. - Use the above details as a guide only variations will occur.
-The above is based on Sulo plastic (HDPE) flat-lid bins. - Bins that receive waste under the chutes shall be reinforced to withstand loads from waste falling at high speed.
+\ = Average Gross Weight is based on domestic waste studies (which vary subject to locality and waste-type).
+Expect greater weight for wet or compacted waste.

+Use the above details as a guide only - variations will occur.
+The above is based on Sulo plastic (HDPE) flat-lid bins.